hkitti86/Java-Online-Movie-Rental/readme.md

 Movie Listing and Details:

-- Database schema to store movie details: title, genre, description, release date, and availability status, synopsis, cast, and ratings.
+- Database schema to store movie details: title, genre, description, releaseYear date, and availability status, synopsis, cast, and ratings.
 - Implement API endpoints to retrieve movie information and display them on the website.